LaurePiechaczyk/project5-coffee-shop/UX.md

 From the excel file with the characteristics, I started to design the models for the products and later on made json file with the information to load the data (to be found in "products --> fixtures")

 ## Database model
 A relational database was used for this project.
-The database can be seen in the diagram below:
+The database can be seen in the diagram below (made with [dbdiagram.io](https://dbdiagram.io/)):
 <h3 align="center"><img src="static/images/readme/database.png"></h3>

 ## Project 5 planification and evolution